Skip to main content

 Two Cycles, One Story

 The cycle spectrum panel shows 26 detected cycles ranging from 6 to 267 days.
 The 267-day cycle ranks highest by fit/alignment at 59%.
 The 85-day cycle, with 86% spectral strength, is the second selected cycle.
 Together they tell a clear story: the 267-day rhythm defines the macro structure while the 85-day cycle produces the shorter swings visible in price.
-Both are currently in "Rising" phase, which is why price is bouncing in the near term.
-But these bounces occur within the declining phase of the dominant 267-day cycle.
-They are counter-trend rallies, not reversals.
+Both are currently in "Rising" phase.
+The dominant 267-day cycle is rising toward a projected mid-2026 peak; the late-2026 trough comes after that peak, not in continuous decline from here.

 The October 2025 Top Was Not an Anomaly